-But at night, wild creatures weighing hundreds of pounds lumber out of the sea and onto the sands in an ancient ritual – sea turtles laying their eggs.
+During the day Florida beaches are filled with sunbathers.
+But at night wild sea turtles weighing hundreds of pounds lumber out of the sea and onto the sands in an ancient ritual to lay their eggs.

-On turtle walks, a hushed circle of humans is witness to the spectacle.
-Two months later, the eggs hatch and scores of tiny turtles emerge from the sand at night and clamber into the water.
+On turtle walks a hushed circle of humans watches the spectacle.
+Two months later the eggs hatch and scores of tiny turtles emerge from the sand at night and clamber into the water.

-Florida’s most common variety of sea turtle is the loggerhead, which averages 200 to 250 pounds.
-Larger leatherbacks and green turtles nest here in smaller numbers, but turtle walk participants are not allowed to watch them lay eggs because leatherbacks and greens are endangered and the presence of people might be disturb the nesting, according to Rebecca Mott, education manager at the Loggerhead Marinelife Center in Juno Beach.
+Florida’s most common variety of sea turtle is the loggerhead which averages 200 to 250 pounds.
+Larger leatherbacks and green turtles nest here in smaller numbers but turtle walk participants are not allowed to watch them lay eggs because leatherbacks and greens are endangered and the presence of people might be disturb the nesting.

 Here are some quick tips about sea-turtle walks:

 ● You'll be with a group of 20 or 40 people.
 All sea-turtle walk programs are required to begin with an information session or talk.
 During that time most programs send out scouts to find nesting sea turtles for the group to observe.

 ● You must be able to walk a mile or two on sand.